pranavpr/cardinfo.github.io/_posts/2020-01-01-best-credit-cards-in-india-for-2020.md

 If you spend a lot on weekends, this is the card for you.
 It provides accelerated rewards during weekends which you can redeem for statement credit.
 This card also gives you access to access to domestic airport lounges.
 However, recently IndusInd Bank has [reduced the reward rate](/indusind-credit-card-reward-rate-getting-reduced-from-1st-august-2019/) on insurance and utility bill payments on their credit cards which is a little disappointing.

-- Joining Fee: Rs 10,000, welcome vouchers of equivalent amount provided
+- Joining Fee: Rs 10,000 + GST, welcome vouchers of equivalent amount provided
 - Renewal Fee: Nil
 - Reward Rate:
   - 1.5% on weekdays